-The Seimas of the Republic of Lithuania approved the draft law amending the Law on the Prevention of Money Laundering and Terrorist Financing (PPTFPI).
-The changes aim to ease regulatory burdens, enhance flexibility in compliance procedures, and harmonise national requirements with EU practices.
+The Seimas of the Republic of Lithuania approved the draft law amending the Law on the Prevention of Money Laundering and Terrorist Financing (PPTFP!).
+Although the amendments have not yet entered into force pending signature, the essential forthcoming legal modifications are already evident.
+The proposed changes aim to ease regulatory burdens, enhance flexibility in compliance procedures, and harmonise national requirements with EU practices.
 The principal amendments include the following:

-- 1. The requirement for apostilled or legalised powers of attorney has been removed, provided the document is issued in an EU Member State.
-This change is a significant procedural simplification welcomed by market participants. - 2.
-Institutions are no longer required to explicitly demand documents or information to ascertain the client's control structure and business activities.
+1. The requirement for apostilled or legalised powers of attorney has been removed, provided the document is issued in an EU Member State.
+This change is a significant procedural simplification welcomed by market participants.

+2. Institutions are no longer required to explicitly demand documents or information to ascertain the client's control structure and business activities.
 Instead, they must now undertake reasonable measures, allowing more discretion in determining what constitutes a proportionate and risk-based approach.
-Documentation is no longer mandatory per se. - 3.
-The law now allows financial institutions to collect customer and beneficial ownership information from other reliable and independent sources, including databases and registers, where the relevant data is not available in official registers of EU Member States. - 4.
-The regulation of simplified identity verification has been substantively revised.
+Documentation is no longer mandatory per se.

+3. The law now allows financial institutions to collect customer and beneficial ownership information from other reliable and independent sources, including databases and registers, where the relevant data is not available in official registers of EU Member States.

+4. The regulation of simplified identity verification has been substantively revised.
 The previous exhaustive list of circumstances allowing the application of SDD has been replaced by risk indicators which suggest potentially lower risk.
 Financial institutions must consider these indicators when determining whether to apply SDD.
 Additionally, the €1,000 threshold for electronic money has been abolished.
 However, identity verification obligations remain mandatory even under SDD.